TheSecretSquad/chess/README.md

 Thinking about this, I convinced myself that displaying the board seems too simple.
 It must be a more intricate detail of gameplay.

-Do we actually want to print the board to the console, or do we send a message to the board to print itself passing some interface that facilitates displaying the board?
+Do we actually want to print the board to the console, or do we send a message to the `Board` to print itself passing some interface that facilitates displaying the board?

 Should it be abstract to facilitate showing the board on anything, for example, console or GUI?
 Or should it specifically print to a console?